codatio/codat-docs/blog/240621-xero-organisation-update.md

 Xero discourages its customers from using `Organisation Classes` to determine the Xero functionality available to an organization.
 They recommend calling the `GET Organisation Actions` endpoint instead.

-Codat suggests taking this opportunity to deprecate your use of `Organisation Classes` and implement the `GET Organisation Actions` endpoint in line with Xero's [Accounting API - Organisation](https://developer.xero.com/documentation/api/accounting/organisation#get-organisation-actions) guidance.
+We suggest taking this opportunity to deprecate your use of `Organisation Classes` and implement the `GET Organisation Actions` endpoint in line with Xero's [Accounting API - Organisation](https://developer.xero.com/documentation/api/accounting/organisation#get-organisation-actions) guidance.

 :::